Dead Horse One: History

 Dead Horse One's first full-length effort, Without Love We Perish, was produced by Mark Gardener of Ride.
-It was first issued in March 2014 in CD format by Hands and Moment (Japan) and on vinyl by A Quick One Records (France) On January 22, 2015, it was reissued on vinyl by Les Disques De La Face Cachée/Dead Bees Records.
+It was first issued in March 2014 in CD format by Hands and Moment (Japan) and on vinyl by A Quick One Records (France).
+On January 22, 2015, it was reissued on vinyl by Les Disques De La Face Cachée/Dead Bees Records.

-The band's second album, Season of Mist, was released in February 2017.
+The band's second album, Season of Mist, was released in 2017.